Kathryn Watson MCBURNEY (aka Dr Kate) [1866-1939]

 Birthplace (country)

-American Kate W McBurney, along with her sister Jean G McBurney, came from the American Reformed Presbyterian Church tradition and both trained to be medical missionaries, serving in India at the turn of the 20th century
+Kate W McBurney, along with her sister Jean G McBurney, came from the American Reformed Presbyterian Church tradition and both trained to be medical missionaries, serving in China at the beginning of the 20th century

-As the missionary work in Tak Hing, Guangdong, China flourished, the Church transferred the McBurneys there in 1903, and Rev. Ernest Mitchell and Dr. Ida Scott from India to Tak Hing in 1907.
-The three women doctors and Rev. Mitchell carried out medical missions in Tak Hing, building hospitals and schools.
+As the missionary work in Tak Hing (Deqing County), Guangdong, China flourished, the McBurneys were sent there in 1903, followed by Rev. Ernest Mitchell and Dr. Ida Scott in 1907.
+The four doctors carried out medical missions in Tak Hing, building hospitals and schools.

-They were also medical missionaries to Luoding, dedicated to pioneering and preaching.
-Reverend Mitchell and his wife Lena were their co-workers here too during this period.
+The McBurneys also served in Luoding, dedicated to pioneering and preaching.
+Reverend Mitchell and his wife Lena were their co-workers here too.

-By 1907 Ida Scott, Kate and Jean McBurney, like a number of other missionaries at the time, had become the joint owners of a holiday villa on Cheung Chau, Hong Kong, House #2which they owned until 1925.
-The missionaries greatly enjoyed Cheung Chau's sunshine, sea, and breeze, and the opportunity of meeting with workers from other missions, renewing old acquaintances and making new ones.
+In 1907 Ida Scott, Kate and Jean McBurney, like a number of other missionaries at the time, became the joint owners of a holiday villa on Cheung Chau, Hong Kong, House #2which they owned until 1925.
+The missionaries greatly enjoyed Cheung Chau's sunshine, sea, and breezes, and the opportunity of meeting with workers from other missions, renewing old acquaintances and making new ones.

 In 1908 after a month’s leave there, Kate McBurney left on October 9th and returned to Tak Hing.
 She described leaving: "We spent a month on Cheung Chau, finally arranging to leave by boat at 6:00 a.m. on Monday.
 We lived on a steep hill about a mile high, carrying a considerable amount of luggage.
 We had to move most of it down the hill on Saturday and leave it at the home of Sergeant Gordon, the only foreigner on the island...."

-This was a time of instability on the mainland due to the civil war there, and missionaries were often obliged to seek refuge in their homes on Cheung Chau eg during the 1911 Xinhai Revolution, the McBurneys and others took refuge in their villas.
+This was a time of instability on the mainland due to the civil war there and anti-foreign feeling, and missionaries like the McBurneys were often obliged to seek refuge in their homes on Cheung Chau eg during the 1911 Xinhai Revolution.

-In 1923, Kate McBurney resigned from her post in South China, possibly because of the unrest there.
-In a moving letter, she wrote, "I believe God has moved me to resign...
+In 1922, she too resigned from the Mission, after a disagreement with the Foreign Mission Board over equipment she wanted to take to China.
+In a letter, she wrote, "I believe God has moved me to resign...
 Aside from a partial ownership of a villa on Cheung Chau, I own no property in the world.
 Cheung Chau is my true home."

 In 1925 the McBurneys and Ida Scott sold House #2 on Cheung Chau to the Mitchells.